2010 March | Video Contest News 2010 March : Video Contest News

 I knew the most “popular” video wouldn’t be very good but I never expected it to be straight up racist!
 Yeah the guy in the video is asian but that doesn’t mean it’s no big deal if he runs around mocking Chinese people.
 If that video wins, is Doritos really going to want to associate themselves with such an offensive caricature?

-As expected, this dude who made that video has a very, very, very popular youtube channel and his “show” is just one big joke about negative Asian stereotypes.
+As expected, this dude who made that video has a very, very, very popular and his “show” is just one big joke about negative Asian stereotypes.
 In fact, this guy’s channel is so popular that his other entry in the contest is now ranked #3.
 If his videos were awesome this wouldn’t bother me but both entries are lame and the flavor names he picked have no relation to the videos.
 And it sorta seemed like that was the point of the contest.
 The only reason this dude is going to win is because he has a big social network.
 That means that every single filmmaker that actually tried to make a decent entry for this contest wasted their time.

 Doritos should have seen this coming a mile away.
 When you let the internet decide what’s popular, you’re gonna wind up with some pretty lame, offensive, lowest-common-denominator type stuff.